vintagefilmography/Hawkey-HDR/README.md

 # Hawkey-HDR
-Combined 2 and 3 HDR exposures into single directory.
+This is a Windows app that interfaces with the Hawkeye camera and
+produces a sequence of bracketed images that can be postprocessed in
+HDR utility.
 It produces images with 3 exposures.
 The first image has exp = normal
 Second image has exp = normal * 2^(increment)
 And the third image has exp = normal / 2^(increment + decrement)
-In both 2 or 3 exposure mode all bright and dark images are stored in
+The bright and dark images are stored in
 alternative sequences in the same directory.
-Example 2 exp:
-1-bright,2-dark,3-bright,4-dark,...
 Example 3 exp:
 1-normal,2-bright,3-dark,4-normal,5-bright,6-dark,...
 The Increment and Decrement Exposure values were added in this version so that it is possible to control
 the exposure increase from normal and decrease from normal separately.

-This High Definition HDR app was made specifically to work with the Imagingsource UX178 camera.
+This High Definition HDR app was made specifically to work with the Imagingsource UX226 or BUC02 cameras.
-This particular camera has a double trigger requirement i.e. the trigger has to be applied twice to set the new exposure.
-Thus, for HDR 2EXP, 4 triggers are required to get the low and high exposure imagees, and conversly for 3EXP 6 triggers are required.
-The Hawkeye MSP430 fw was also modified to provide the 3 and 3 exposure selection.
+The Hawkeye MSP430 firmware was also modified to provide the 3 exposure selection.
-The selection is done by the REWIND switch.
+The selection is done by the REWIND switch in slow speed mode.
 The REWIND switch is normally used to rewind film with the RUN switch turned off.
 With the RUN switch ON, the REWIND switch has no affect normally, but in this version it
-is used to switch between the 2EXP and 3EXP mode.
+is used to switch to HDR mode.
-REWIND OFF - 2EXP mode
+REWIND OFF - 1EXP mode
 REWIND ON - 3EXP mode
 Important note:
 When stopping the Hawkeye turn the RUN switch off before the REWIND switch.
 Failing
 to do that may result in the last dark image missing.

-Note: Hawkeye board V12 or higher and MSP FW are required for proper HDR operation to provide four or six camera triggers for a single external trigger.
+Note: Hawkeye board V12 or higher and MSP FW are required for proper HDR operation.
 The firmware is available here.
 Download the workspace_v9.zip file and extract it somewhere in the local drive.
 Then in Code Composer use File->Switch Workspace to load in this new wokspace.
 The project that you want to build is
-freq_gen_12_hdr_ux178_2-3exp
+hawkeye_12_hdr

 Usage:
-To run the sw download the files from this repo and go to the  HDR-UX178-1DIR-2-3-EXP-COMBINED-V1\HDR .../bin/Release
+To run the sw download the files from this repo and go to the  HDR/bin/Release
-and run the HDR1.exe file.
+directory and run the HDR1.exe file by double clicking on it.
 The Device Settings window will pop up.
 Select the device and resolution as required and click OK.
 The Device Window will close and the app window will pop up.

-The directory path is set by the Path button.
+The directory path of the output images is set by the Path button.
 ![Snap11](https://user-images.githubusercontent.com/48537944/143714863-9bede78c-5a75-41da-941d-d05f7d7bab9e.jpg)

 The image numbering will be sequential.
 If you want the start number different than 1
 then enter it in the Img Number field or use the arrows.
+If using enfuseGUI the numbering should start at 1000 because
+enfuseGUI does not sort the images properly.
-This can come in handy if the scan is stopped and restarted.
+This can also come in handy if the scan is stopped and restarted.

 Then click on Trigger buton a few times.
 It will go from red to white.
 Leave it white for free run.